miso-lims/miso-lims/docs/user_manual/type_data.md

 When a new version of an SOP is created, the old one should be archived in MISO, and a new one created with the same name and the new version.
 This way, you continue to track which version of an SOP was used to prepare older items.

+### SOP Fields

+SOP fields are used to capture additional SOP-specific information, such as reagent LOT numbers.
+Each field has a name, a data type (text or number), and optional units.
+When the SOP is added to an item, that item gains all of the fields defined by the SOP.

+SOP fields can only be added to run SOPs.
+Library and sample SOPs do not support SOP fields at this time.

 ## Sample Indices